Aloys Thomas Raimund, Count Harrach

-Aloys Thomas Raimund, Count Harrach (7 March 1669, Vienna – 7 November, 1742, Vienna) was an Austrian politician and diplomat.
+Aloys Thomas Raimund, Count von Harrach zu Rohrau (7 March 1669, Vienna – 7 November, 1742, Vienna) was an Austrian nobleman, politician and a diplomat.

+Early life and ancestry

+Born into one of the most prestigious Austrian noble families, the House of Harrach, Aloys Thomas was the fourth son of Count Ferdinand Bonaventura I von Harrach and his wife, Countess Johanna Theresia von Lamberg, daughter of Count Johann Maximilian von Lamberg, Austrian diplomat and courtier.

 Biography

-His father was Ferdinand Bonaventura I. He belonged to the Austrian noble family of Harrach.

-Aloys von Harrach was the envoy of the Austrian Emperor in Dresden in 1694, served in the same function in Spain from 1697 to 1700 and was in Dresden again in 1711, and thereafter in Berlin and Hanover on diplomatic missions.
-From 1715 to 1742 he acted as 'Landmarschall' in Lower Austria, and from 1728 to 1733 as viceroy of Naples, from where he gathered numerous art pieces (Gallery in Rohrau).
+Aloys von Harrach was the envoy of Leopold I, the Austrian Emperor in Dresden in 1694, served in the same function in Spain from 1697 to 1700 and was in Dresden again in 1711, and thereafter in Berlin and Hanover on diplomatic missions.
+From 1715 to 1742 he acted as 'Landmarschall' in Lower Austria, and from 1728 to 1733 as Viceroy of Naples, from where he gathered numerous art pieces (Gallery in Rohrau).
 From 1734 to his death Count Harrach was a member of the Secret State Conference (Geheime Staatskonferenz) in Vienna.